shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Raise the Dead

 At level 3, you can exhume dead bodies from their resting place.
-As an action, spend 2 spell points or more to bring a dead body within your Casting Range to life.
+As an action, spend 2 spell points or more to bring a dead body within your Cast Range to life.
 If it is able, it will spend all its actions and movement to get to your location, digging through as much dirt and opening as many doors as it needs to (only if it is physically capable of doing so) to do so.
 It then serves you as an undead minion until it collapses.

 ### Undead Minions